alexhkurz/compiler-construction-2022/README.md

 ## Prerequisites

 We build on the Programming Languages course.
+In particular, Haskell is a prerequisite.
+3 of the 4 assignments will be solved by writing Haskell code that works by recursion over algebraic data types.

 ## Discussion Topics